Pierre J. Mejlak wins the European Union Prize for Literature

 for his book "Dak li l-Lejl Ihallik Tghid" (what the night

 lets you say).
-The EU Culture Commissioner Androulla Vassiliou announced
+EU Culture Commissioner Tibor Navracsics presented

-juries in a third of the countries, nominate the winning authors.
+Each year, national juries in a third of the countries, nominate

 stories will be published in English in February 2015.

-by Michael Apweiler - will be one of a number of new stories by
+German by Michael Apweiler - is one of a number of new stories by

-Pierre J. Mejlak to be read during an evening dedicated to the Maltese
+Pierre J. Mejlak read during an evening dedicated to the Maltese

-writer on November 11th, in Berlin.
-The event, organised by EUNIC
+writer in Berlin.
+The event, organised by Literaturwerkstatt in

 Pierre J. Mejlak is amongst the international writers